kleene-project/klee/docs/klee_image_build.md

 $ klee image build -f dockerfiles/Dockerfile.prod  -t myapp_prod .
 ```

-The previous commands will build the current build context (as specified by the
+The previous commands will build the current build two images:
-`.`) twice, once using a debug version of a `Dockerfile` and once using a
+One using a debug-friendly version of the Dockerfile (called `Dockerfile.debug`)
-production version.
+and one using a production version (called `Dockerile.prod`).
+Both Dockerfiles
+are located in the `dockerfiles` directory in the context root.

 ### Set build-time variables (--build-arg)